cogspaces/cogspaces.github.io/index.md

 df = fetch_contrasts('all')
 ```

+# License

+Library and models are published under the Modified BSD License.

 # Publications

 If the model or data proved useful, please consider to cite the following paper